yuhonghong66/SimpleSeq2Seq/README.md

 ## Usage

-1. Run `cornell_corpus.py` to make txt file (named `pair_corpus.txt`).
+1. Run `cornell_corpus.py` to prepare a training corpus (named `pair_corpus.txt`).

    ~~~
     $ python cornell_corpus.py
    ~~~

-   If you type this command and run it, python script start to install cornell corpus into own your PC.
+   If you type this command and run it, python script start to download cornell corpus into own your PC.

-2. Train the seq2seq model using its text.
+2. Train the seq2seq model using the corpus.
    You can train the model by `train.py`.

    ~~~